-The Village Veterinary Clinic of Hamburg is now opening its doors to pets in need of physical therapy and rehabilitation.
+The Village Veterinary Clinic of Hamburg opens its doors to pets in need of physical therapy and rehabilitation.
 We pride ourselves on being able to offer our clients with the most cutting-edge technology along with the comfort and care that we have been providing for years.
 This service may fill a missing piece in a pet’s comfort puzzle.
 The goal of our veterinary physical therapist, Dr. Cely and her team, is to provide patients with reduction in pain and inflammation.
 They also strive to improve quality of life.
 Please contact the hospital with any questions about our physical therapy program.

 Physical Therapy sessions include: